JustinDiament/PhotoMod/README.md

 ### Design

 All parts of the program are complete in terms of both implementation and testing.
 This includes all the interfaces and classes listed below.
+Refer to the _USEME.md_ file for instructions on how to use this program.

 #### Command: An interface that represents function objects for image processing operations